arnicas/interactive-vis-course/Week2/README.md

 ## Client Project Brief

-What problems did we find of interest in the brief?
+What problems did we find of interest in the brief and other data sources?
 Let's discuss.

 ## Intro to High Charts